GanciclovirOther Names: Cytovene IV, ganciclovir sodium Drug Class: Opportunistic Infections and Coinfections

 - CMV retinitis from recurring (called secondary or ).

-- Other types of CMV disease, including CMV pneumonitis (infection and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system).
+- Other types of CMV disease, including CMV pneumonitis ( and inflammation of the lungs) and CMV neurological disease (infection and disease of the nervous system).

 - Two (VZV) diseases called progressive outer retinal necrosis and acute retinal necrosis, both of which are infection and necrotizing inflammation (causing tissue death) of the eye's retina.